mozilla-l10n/langchecker/README.md

 langchecker
 ===========

-code to replicate the langchecker feature on my webdashboard
+Code to replicate the langchecker feature on my webdashboard

 To set it up, rename the file: